GiovaneIwamoto/agent-google-maps/README.md

 - `notebook/tool_calling.ipynb` Shows how to integrate external tools into the agent's workflow for enhanced functionality.

----

-### **REFERENCES**
+> [!NOTE]

-Please check the Wiki section of this GitHub repository for all related documentation, guides, and usage references.
+> Please check the Wiki section of this GitHub repository for all related documentation, guides, and usage references.
 It contains detailed explanations, code examples, and development notes to help you get the most out of this project.

 ---